 20 Eye-Opening Stats You Probably Didn't Know About Mobile Learning

-Still not convinced Mobile Learning is something your organization should evaluate?
+Still not sure about implementing Mobile Learning?
 Consider these eye-opening statistics published by different organizations such as ASTD, iPass, Towards Maturity and Ambient Insight.
-Data from their most recent surveys reveals some interesting facts that you might be interested in.
+Data from their most recent surveys reveal some interesting facts that you might be interested in.

-We’ve collected these facts about mobile learning to make the case for why all of us (consumers and eLearning professionals alike) need to take notice of the implications of mobile in the learning industry.
+We’ve collected these facts about mobile learning to make the case for why everyone needs to take notice of the power of mobile in the learning industry.
 Let´s take a look: